 Can you smoke a brisket on a Weber Smokey Mountain?

 Believe it or not, I’m no expert when it comes to barbecue.
 As this amazing journey continues to unfold I find myself appreciating more and more the patience it takes to actually produce the food that so many people are enjoying.
+I’ve even begun to appreciate the tools used to make these delectable meals.
+From the grill to the best meat grinders reviewed on the market to my smoker, there is a lot that goes into producing delicious barbecue food.

 I felt early on that if I wanted to write about barbecue I should delve into all aspects of it, so I reached out to a buddy, bought a smoker and began trying some things out.